KenKundert/quantiphy/README.rst

     <class 'float'>

-Notice that when performing arithmetic operations on quantities the units are completely ignored and do not propagate in any to the newly computed result.
+Notice that when performing arithmetic operations on quantities the units are completely ignored and do not propagate in any way to the newly computed result.

 Preferences